Beware of the wonder diet

 While we know that diet is a factor in around 30% of cancers, making diet second only to smoking as the most preventable cause of cancer (source World Cancer Research).

-However it is not possible to know exactly why one person ends up with cancer and others don’t.
+It is also not really possible to know exactly why one person ends up with cancer and others don’t.
 When considering dietary factors it is important to realise that, in the last issue, many cases of cancer have no obvious causal factors behind them.
 While it makes sense to eat as best you can, it also makes sense not to blame yourself or your previous diet for your illness.